The Finger Lakes Distilling Process

 The next step mirrors the processes of the wineries and breweries that surround the distillery: we ferment the fruit or grains.
 This is when the character of the final product is determined.
 Will it be a complex, flavorful whiskey, made from a mash of local corn and rye?
 Or will it be a velvet-smooth vodka distilled from Finger Lakes grapes?

 The next step is the actual distillation.
 The fermented liquid is placed in one of our two copper stills, where it is heated to a precisely controlled temperature.
 Because alcohol evaporates at a lower temperature than water, we can collect the vapor and re-condense it into a liquid with a much higher alcohol concentration.
-Our master distiller controls many elements of the distillation process to produce different styles of spirits, depending on whether we’re making vodka, gin, brandy, or whiskey.
+Our distiller controls many elements of the distillation process to produce different styles of spirits, depending on whether we’re making vodka, gin, brandy, or whiskey.

 All our spirits flow through one of two copper stills at Finger Lakes Distilling.
 Our first still, with us since we started, is a 350-gallon potstill with a 20-foot rectification column, made by the Holstein Company in Germany.
 Our latest addition is a 25-foot tall continuous still and copper thumper from Vendome Copper & Brass Works that’s mostly used for making our craft whiskies.